State Personal Responsibility Education Program Fact Sheet

 Grant Award Process

 FYSB provides PREP funding as formula grants to States.
 All States and U.S. Territories were eligible to apply for a minimum of $250,000 per year for fiscal years 2010-2014.
-Allotments were calculated based on the number of young people in each State or Territory.
+Allotments were calculated based on the number of young people in each State or Territory between the ages of 10 and 19 according to Census Bureau data.
 States can administer the project directly or through sub-awards to public or private entities.
-In FY 2013, a total of $41.7 million was awarded to 49 grantees.
+In FY 2014, a total of $41.1 million was awarded to 49 grantees.